-Fondly nicknamed the “sharing plant,” a healthy Pilea peperomioides is very easy to propagate as it will grow offshoots readily.
+Fondly nicknamed the “sharing plant,” a healthy Pilea peperomioides is very easy to propagate as it readily grows offshoots.
 These offshoots grow up from the root system, but can also grow from the nodes along the stem of the mother plant, usually in places where old leaves have fallen off.

 Once the offshoots are a couple of inches tall, it is safe to separate them from the mother plant if you wish.
 If you want a plant with a fuller, bushier look you can also leave these offshoots on the mother plant.

 The Pilea peperomioides is not prone to any particular pests or diseases, but when grown indoors it is susceptible to a variety of common houseplant pests.
-Keep an eye out for mealybugs, scale, fungus gnats, and spider mites and treat accordingly if you notice an infestation starting.
+Keep an eye out for mealybugs, scale, fungus gnats, and spider mites, and treat accordingly if you notice an infestation.

 Are Chinese money plants, aka Pilea peperomioides, easy to care for?

 The pilea peperomioides or Chinese money plant is easy to take care of.
 They need indirect light and water, and if healthy, will sprout offshoots, so you can enjoy more of these plants or share them with family and friends.

 What kind of light does a Chinese money plant need?

 These plants do well in medium to bright indirect light.
 The leaves can get burnt if placed in direct sunlight.